Developmental CLASSES

 Why take developmental English and reading classes?

-Parkland’s Comprehensive Assessment ensures that students are placed into classes at the appropriate level of skill and difficulty to give you the greatest chance of success.
-If your assessment places you into developmental English or reading, you will need to complete, or concurrently enroll in, those classes before you will be able to take many college-level courses.
-If you have questions about your placement, be sure to speak with your academic advisor or the Humanities department chair.
+Parkland’s Comprehensive Assessment ensures students are placed into a class that fits their skill level.
+This helps you start where you'll have the best chance to succeed.
+If placed into developmental a English or reading class, you will need to complete, or concurrently enroll in, those classes.
+Then you will be able to take many college-level courses.
+If you have questions, speak with your academic advisor or the Humanities department chair.

 At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
 Your success is our priority.